 Net cash used in operating activities for the six months ended June 30, 2021 was \$1.7 million, which consisted primarily of our net loss of \$1.3 million as well as net non-cash gains of \$1.0 million and a net change of \$0.6 million in our operating assets and liabilities.
-The net non-cash gains primarily consisted of amortization of debt discounts of \$0.4 million, change in derivative liabilities of \$2.2 million, change in fair value of the Simple Agreements for Future Equity of \$1.0 million ag and net extinguishment of \$0.4 million, and equity-based compensation of \$0.2 million.
-The net change in our operating assets and liabilities was primarily due to an increase in grant receivables of \$1.7 million, an increase in prepaid expenses and other current assets of \$0.3 million, a decrease in other receivables of \$0.3 million, and an increase in accrued expenses of \$1.3 million, and an increase in other current liabilities of \$0.5 million.
+The net non-cash gains primarily consisted of amortization of debt discounts of \$0.4 million, change in derivative liabilities of \$2.2 million, change in fair value of the Simple Agreements for Future Equity of \$1.0 million, a gain on debt extinguishment of \$0.4 million, and equity-based compensation of \$0.2 million.
+The net change in our operating assets and liabilities was primarily due to an increase in grant receivables of \$1.7 million, an increase in prepaid expenses and other current assets of \$0.3 million, a decrease in other receivables of \$0.3 million, an increase in accounts payable of \$0.4 million, an increase in accrued expenses of \$1.3 million, and an increase in other current liabilities of \$0.5 million.